w3f/Grants-Program/applications/TuxedoDapp.md

 - Amit is a seasoned software professional with over 18 years of extensive experience in the industry.
 His expertise spans a variety of programming languages, including C, C++, Java, Kotlin, and Rust, as well as diverse technologies such as Blockchain, Android app development, and AOSP (Android Open Source Project) development.
 In the blockchain space, Amit has showcased his proficiency in Pallet Development.
-He has successfully implemented advanced practices, including Prometheus and Grafana for metrics and telemetry, forkless upgrades of runtime and pallets using polkadot.js.org.
+He has successfully implemented advanced practices, including Prometheus and Grafana for metrics and telemetry, forkless upgrades of runtime, and pallets using polkadot.js.org.
 Additionally, Amit has hands-on experience in Ink-based SmartContract development and deployment using a web interface in Substrate Blockchain, demonstrating his versatility in running nodes with different roles, such as Validator/Author and Full node, and configuring Aura and Grandpa through chain specification updates in customSpec.json.
 His diverse skill set showcases a comprehensive understanding of blockchain technologies and their practical applications.
 Amit has more than 100 technical blogs in Blockchain specifically in Substrate, Polkadot and Rust language, Wasm: https://www.linkedin.com/pulse/consolidated-article-categorization-amit-nadiger/